-8. RETIREMENT PLAN
+7. RETIREMENT PLAN

 ICFJ participates in a retirement plan that covers employees who meet certain employment and age requirements.
 ICFJ will match an employee's contribution based on the Plan requirements.
-Retirement plan contributions for 2021 and 2020 totaled \$148,330 and \$131,075, respectively.
+Retirement plan contributions for 2022 and 2021 totaled \$180,438 and \$148,330, respectively.

-9. CONTINGENCY
+8. CONTINGENCY

 ICFJ receives grants from various agencies of the United States Government.
 Such grants are subject to audit under the provisions of Title 2 U.S. Code of Federal Regulations (CFR) Part 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
 The ultimate determination of amounts received under the United States Government grants is based upon the allowance of costs reported to and accepted by the United States Government as a result of the audits.
+Audits in accordance with the applicable provisions have been completed for all required fiscal years through 2022.
+Until such audits have been accepted by the United States Government, there exists a contingency to refund any amount received in excess of allowable costs.
+Management is of the opinion that no material liability will result from such audits.